Cook Like Czechs

 Grinding small round biscuits / waffers on a hand drum mill.

-Grinding the biscuits in a hand rotary grater.
+Grinding the biscuits with a hand rotary grater.

 crushing czech piškoty for making vosí hnízda